+A cataract is a clouding of the natural lens inside the eye that can decrease vision.
+Because the Visian Toric ICL is placed inside the eye near the natural lens, there is a risk of developing a cataract that may need surgery.
+Older age and higher levels of nearsightedness before surgery also increase the risk for cataract after surgery with

-After Visian ICL surgery, patients have increased risk of developing cloudiness of the natural lens (cataract), including risk of a cataract that may need surgery.
-The risk of a cataract continues to rise with each year that the Visian ICL is in the eye.
+Visian Toric ICL.
+The risk of a cataract continues to rise with each year that the Visian Toric ICL is in the eye.
 Because of this, you should see your doctor regularly for an eye exam to check you for cataracts.

-The long term risk of a cataract and additional surgery may be higher in older patients and those with higher levels of nearsightedness (myopia).
+Cataracts that affect vision may require surgery to remove the cataract.

+• 6 eyes (2.9%) developed some form of cataract by 12 months after surgery.

+• 45 out of 334 eyes (13.5%) that were seen at 5-7 years after surgery, developed some form of cataract.

+• 154 out of 2999 eyes (5.1%) reported cataract development up to 5 years after Visian ICL surgery.

 The long-term risk of cataract beyond 7 years is unknown.
-If your doctor recommends cataract surgery, both the Visian ICL and the cataract is removed and another intraocular lens is implanted, just as is done in any routine cataract surgery.
+If your doctor recommends cataract surgery, both the Visian Toric ICL and the cataract is removed and another intraocular lens is implanted, just as is done in any routine cataract surgery.

-Loss of best corrected vision
+Loss of best corrected vision (BCVA)